brentley/ecsworkshop/content/frontend/tabs/cdk.md

 - Search for `Enable Service Autoscaling` to find the code that will enable autoscaling for the service.

-- Remove the comments (#) from the code, once you remove them, it should look like the following:
+- Remove the comments (#) from the code for self.autoscale and below, once you remove them, it should look like the following:

 ```python
 # Enable Service Autoscaling